Skip to main content

 This would complement any automated disease detection framework developed to support clinical decision making, accurate treatment delivery and effective screening regimes.
 In the short term, EndoMapper will bring to endoscopy live augmented reality, for example, to show to the surgeon the exact location of a tumour that was detected in diagnostic medical imaging, or to provide navigation instructions to reach the exact location where to perform a biopsy.
 In the longer term, deformable intracorporeal mapping and localization will become the basis for novel medical procedures that could include robotized autonomous interaction with the live tissue in minimally invasive surgery, or automated drug delivery with millimetre accuracy.
 Unlike other sensing technologies, like electromagnetic (EM) tracking, vision-based mapping will map the entire endoluminal environment in addition to the pose of the scope.

-It is expected as a result the cross-fertilization of VSLAM methods with weakly-supervised and unsupervised machine learning to yield a new generation of VSLAM methods operating in monocular endoscopy.
+As expected, the cross-fertilized VSLAM methods with weakly-supervised and unsupervised machine learning have yielded a new generation of VSLAM methods operating in monocular endoscopy, paving the way to transform any endoscope into a smart 3D device.

 Scientific impact is expected because we focus on a specific case with great potential of generalization.
-The new method very likely might be extended to non-medical domains.
+The new methods very likely are going to be extended to non-medical domains.
 Within the medical arena, we focus on the GI tract, but the results can be extended to other anatomical regions.
-We focus on the simplest monocular camera case, but the results can be easily generalized to multiple cameras, cameras and additional sensors such as IMU.
+We focus on the simplest and standard monocular camera case.
+If more complex cameras such as stereo, RGB-D or IMU aided become standard in endoscopy, the developed methods are still valid, in fact, they can greatly exploit these additional pieces of information if available.

 From an economic and social point of view, the results can push further European excellence in delivering quality health care at a competitive cost.
 TIC and robotics open an opportunity to produce medical devices that incorporate the accumulated medical know-how.
 This will lower the cost of universal health services, and also open business opportunities in medical technology.
 Europe is a global leader in medical instrumentation and robotics, hence EndoMapper will open opportunities for European-level research and product development.
 From a social point of view, it will boost personalized and robotized medicine able to produce better health care at a lower cost, for the benefit of all citizens.